Flyclops/GoCM/README.md

 -----------

 - Multicast sending (already in GCM package, just need it on the listener)
-- Output logging to a log file specified on the command-line
 - Perhaps make runnable on a UNIX socket